SF² and OWASP SAMM Integration¶

 - Verification - Architecture assessment, requirements testing, security testing

-- Operations - Incident management, environment management, operational enablement
+- Operations - Incident management, environment management, operational management

 SF² Maturity Strategy by Quadrant¶